 Also, the Wix membership feature is very effective for a number of its sites, but it has yet to be integrated with the company’s e-commerce page, which is something Wix is likely to roll out in the near future.

-The app also lacks a chatbot support system in your website’s support page, despite the fact that it has a FAQ, email and telephone information on the “Contact Us” page.
+The app also lacks a chatbot support system on your website’s support page, despite the fact that it has a FAQ, email, and telephone information on the “Contact Us” page.
 Other CMS developers have started working on chatbots, so Wix has a long way to go on this arena still.

 Another negative of Wix is the fact that its cheapest domain-name plan is $10, which is $2.50 more than the cheapest Jimdo plan.
 Also, it’s hard to change your template once you’ve picked it and designed part of your website.